 The actual value of a CEO evaluation is not in the individual’s ratings or scores but the platform it provides for the CEO to enhance their performance through ongoing personal development.

 Our hands-on executive recruiters have experience working with private, public, pre-IPO, non-profit organizations, and startups.
-Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
+Clients are typically $50 million in revenue to Fortune 1000’s or have assets over a billion.
 Successful placements span the entire C-Suite – CEO, Chief Operating Officer, Chief Financial Officer, and include vice president, general counsel, and other director-level leadership roles.
 They also span nearly every industry — from private equity and finance to sports and entertainment, and beyond.

 Learn how we deliver top talent, no matter the need, with our industry-leading research and resources.
 Discover the strategy that made Cowen Partners the top retained executive search firm in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.